asyncapi/website/pages/blog/2024-april-summary.md

     photo: /img/avatars/thulieblack.webp
     link: https://www.linkedin.com/in/v-thulisile-sibanda/
     byline: AsyncAPI Community Manager
-excerpt: 'Community update for April'
+excerpt: 'April Community update'
 featured: true
 ---

 We are excited and commend [Specmatic](https://specmatic.in/) for their commitment to supporting open-source projects.
-They have sponsored [Pavel Bodiachevskii](https://www.linkedin.com/in/pavel-bo/), whose project assists in parsing AsyncAPI specs in Java and converting the parsed specs into executable contracts using the jasyncapi library.
+They have sponsored [Pavel Bodiachevskii](https://www.linkedin.com/in/pavel-bo/), whose project assists in parsing AsyncAPI specs in Java and converting the parsed specs into executable contracts using the `jasyncapi` library.
 This kind of support is truly invaluable to the community and open-source maintainers.
-Please [check out the latest jasyncapi release](https://github.com/asyncapi/jasyncapi/releases/tag/1.0.0-RC) for more details.
+Please [check out the latest `jasyncapi` release](https://github.com/asyncapi/jasyncapi/releases/tag/1.0.0-RC) for more details.

 ## AsyncAPI Conf on Tour